How to Get the Best Value when Trading in an Old Car Upon a New Car Purchase

 Here are more tips that can help you make the most of your trade-in:

-• Observe strategic timing when trading in your old vehicle.
-It is best to dispose of your car prior to the renewal of its annual registration, so you won’t have to shoulder the cost of doing so.
+- Observe strategic timing when trading in your old vehicle.
+It is better to dispose of your car prior to the renewal of its annual registration, so you won’t have to shoulder the cost of doing so.